nfredmond/DOT-Dashboard/docs/Benefit_Cost Analysis Implementation Game Plan.md

 * Payback period analysis
 * Sensitivity testing for key variables
 1. Integration with Existing Systems
-* Connect with CAMP travel demand forecasting for traffic projections
+* Connect with GreenChAMP travel demand forecasting for traffic projections
 * Use TrendNavigator scenarios to compare project alternatives
 * Link to project scoring system for consistent evaluation